 I’m here today to talk about how B improves on A by adding Capability C.

-The speaker thinks that he or she is being transparent (after all, you just told them what your topic is going to be, right?), but it’s likely that the audience doesn’t agree.
+The speaker thinks that he or she is being transparent (after all, you just told them what your topic is going to be, right?), but if your audience doesn’t know what B is — let alone how it improves on A — they won’t have much attention for the wonders of adding C!

 Your Audience Is Probably Wondering These Three Things